Life outside the classroom

 For more information about life in Reims and Paris, sign up for the Summer School newsletter.

 LIFE IN FRANCE

-The Pre-College Programme is designed to be an immersive and holistic experience for participants, and for them to live the College experience as a group.
-For the time of the programme, participants study, live and explore France together.
+The Pre-College Programme is designed to be an immersive and holistic experience for our participants, and for them to live the College experience as a group.
+For the time of three weeks, participants study, live and explore France together.
 They share not only classes, but also activities, meals, outings, weekend trips, etc.

 The first week of the programme takes place on the Reims campus of Sciences Po, housed in a former Jesuit college from the 17th century.
 Located in the historical heart of the city, this remarkable site has been restored to mix traditional architectural elements with state-of-the-art amenities.

 During the last week of the programme, students have the opportunity to live in Paris, explore the city, and attend classes on the Sciences Po Paris’ flagship campus.

 While the academic programme is intense, the Pre-College Programme makes time for extracurricular activities.
 After classes and on weekends, participants have time to have fun and explore their surroundings.
 The activities programme ranges from cultural visits and weekend excursions to social activities, sports games and Bastille Day celebration.

 A medium-sized city with a rich history, Reims is an ideal location for students seeking an immersive experience in French life and culture.
 For over a thousand years, Reims served as the coronation site of the French monarchy and boasts an impressive architectural heritage, from its renowned cathedral to its world-famous vineyards and Art Deco architecture.